jwodder/zarr-checksum-gallery/README.md

 - `breadth-first` — Walk the directory tree iteratively & breadth-first, building a tree of file checksums in memory

+- `collapsio-arc` — Walk the directory tree using multiple threads, computing the checksum for each directory as soon as possible, with intermediate results reported using shared memory

+  **Options:**

+    - `-t <NUM>`/`--threads <NUM>` — Set the number of threads to use.
+The default value is the number of logical CPU cores on the machine.

-- `collapsio` — Walk the directory tree using multiple threads, computing the checksum for each directory as soon as possible
+- `collapsio-mpsc` — Walk the directory tree using multiple threads, computing the checksum for each directory as soon as possible, with intermediate results reported over synchronized channels

   **Options:**